 Our endeavour at the Dandenong Ranges Steiner School is to provide an all-around, in-depth education of all aspects of growing children.
 All areas of cultural development are important to us; academic, physical, social, moral, artistic and spiritual.

-The curriculum throughout the school is a response to the inner and outer developmental characteristic of each year of childhood and adolescence.
+The curriculum throughout the school is a response to the inner and outer developmental characteristics of each year of childhood and adolescence.
 Every subject can have direct and intimate relevance to these subtle processes of growth.
-In particular, there is an emphasis on healthy development of individuality within a social context and a nurturing of the students’ capacity to discern and take responsibility for their conduct and work.
+In particular, there is an emphasis on the healthy development of individuality within a social context and a nurturing of the student’s capacity to discern and take responsibility for their conduct and work.

 When reviewing and developing our curriculum the College of Teachers strives for balance between academic, artistic and practical activities.

 Overall, DRSS strives for a curriculum that is responsive to the developmental phases of childhood, one that nurtures the imagination, and one that is also accountable to the broader community through compliance with the standards set for education in Victoria, Australia.

 We encourage our students to strive for excellence, to be respectful and caring of others, and to find their place in the world, thereby becoming motivated, balanced and responsible citizens.